BaccanoMob/actilde/README.md

     - <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Enter</kbd> - Open in a new tab and moves to the new tab.
 - You can only open in a new tab from search box with <kbd>Ctrl</kbd>+<kbd>Enter</kbd>. <kbd>Enter</kbd> should have the default.
 You can not have one in a new window (at least in my index.html).
 - Has auto focus to search box when typed.
 For Asian Languages (any language with IME), you need to press <kbd>Arrow Keys</kbd> or <kbd>Delete</kbd> first to focus to search box beforehand or the first character will be in english.
-- Docker compose file so you can deploy it in your server (without wondering 'how can I set it up?' like me).
+- Docker compose file so you can deploy it in your server (without wondering 'how can I host this?' like me).
+- Cache actilde so it can be used outside home network/VPN (requires https).
+- PWA support (requires https and this came as an add-on to cache storage)

+## Cache First

+This requires https to work.
+So need to have a domain setup.
+Personally I recommend a provider like duckdns to get a subdomain.
+Point that to your IP of the server in your Wifi/VPN.
+By IP, I do not mean public IP, but the local IP.
+Setting the local IP is safe.
+No one (even if they have same local IP) in another home/work can access your server.
+The only ones that have access will be the devices in your Wifi/VPN.

+For windows check in the Wifi settings.
+For linux run `hostname -I` and its usually the first IP address.

+> [!WARNING]
+> With nable `useCacheFirst`, if you would not be editing the `COMMANDS` anytime soon.
+You will need to manually delete the cache to see the recent changes.

+> [!TIP]
+> Browsing in Incognito will not cache anything so `useCacheFirst` will not matter.

+## Is PWA actually useful?

+It is not but you can have try it out.

+> [!IMPORTANT]
+> You can not open links in a new tab or incognito in PWA.

 ## IME Friendly?